vendasta/content-style-guide/06-web-elements.md

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.

-### Navigation

-Use title case for main or global navigation.
-Use sentence case for subnavigation.

-Navigation links should be clear and concise.

-### Radio Buttons

-Use title case for headings and sentence case for button fields.

 ### Related articles

 Sometimes a long piece of copy lends itself to a list of related links at the end.
-Don’t go overboard—4 is usually plenty.
+Don’t go overboard—four is usually plenty.

 Related articles should appear in a logical order, following the step down/step up rule: The first article should be a step down in complexity from the current article.
 The second one should be a step up in complexity to a more advanced article.